 In his great work Experimenta nova, Guericke noted that the stars were known to lie at enormous distances from our planet – distances so huge, they were bewildering.
 This was known because no star showed any parallax relative to Earth’s radius.

-What, he asked, lies within the enormous distances separating us from stars?
+What, he asked, lies within the enormous distances separating us from the stars?

 As we’ll see, Guericke believed, with good reason, that space is a vacuum.